dataviaduct/articles/part1-intro.md

 <img align="right" src="./images/org_structure.png"/>

 Writing about business, it's worth to mention that usually, it's not a monolith, but rather a distributed branched structure.
-It's especially true if we're talking about big enterprises, where each department can have its own processes, development and analytics teams, relatively independent goals, and of course, own entity we're particularly interested in - the data.
+It's especially true if we're talking about big enterprises, where each department can have its own processes, development and analytics teams, relatively independent goals, and of course, own entity we're particularly interested in - **the data**.

 From time to time, datasets from different departments need to be merged together to comprise some global data-product.
 This brings the following obvious questions: